mustberuss/patentsview/api-changes-2021.md

         * /nber_category
         * /nber_subcategory
         * /uspc_mainclass
         * /uspc_subclass
-Note that cpc_subsection looks like the existing cpc endpoint and uspc_mainclass looks like the existing uspc endpoint but they will behave quite differently.
+        Note that cpc_subsection looks like the existing cpc endpoint and uspc_mainclass looks like the existing uspc endpoint but they behave quite differently.
    3. Existing endpoints currently on the test server
-         *  /patents
+         *  /patent
-         *  /assignees
+         *  /assignee
-         *  /inventors
+         *  /inventor
    4. Existing endpoints not currently on the test server
-         *  /locations
+         *  /location

+    The R package will continue to use the plural endpoints as it matches the name of the returned data structure.
+Going singular caused casting problems.
     Note that there are new, get-only convience endpoints that take a url parameter.
 The r package can ignore these and just use the ones that do posts and gets using q,f,s and o parameters.

 3. Throttling will be imposed.
 An http status of 429 "Too many requests" will be returned if more than 45 requests are received per minute.
 The Retry-After header will specify the number of seconds to wait before sending the next request.
-Changes in search-pv.R sleep Retry-After seconds then retries the query to hide this change from package users.
+Changes in search-pv.R sleep Retry-After seconds then retries the query to hide tvhis change from package users.
 4. The subdomain domain and pattern of the endpoints are changing.
 Corresponding changes made in search-pv.R existing
  &emsp; https://api.patentsview.org/cpc_subsections/query?q=